-The Zoning Officer, Shawn Bolles, can be contacted in the Borough Zoning Office on the second floor above the Borough Hall at 109 West Catherine Street in Milford on Tuesday and Thursday from 9:30 a.m. – 3 p.m., or by email at email@example.com.
+The Zoning Officer, Shawn Bolles, can be contacted in the Borough Zoning Office at 500 Broad Street in Milford on Tuesday and Thursday from 9:30 a.m. – 3 p.m., or by email at firstname.lastname@example.org.
 Call the Borough Zoning Office at (570) 296-4255.

 The Zoning Hearing Board meets on as needed basis to act on appeals against any alleged errors or actions of the Zoning Officer, or challenges to the ordinance and to hear and decide requests for variances to the Zoning Code.

 Zoning Hearing Board members are:

 * Atty.
 Anthony Waldron, Zoning Hearing Board Solicitor

 Confused?
 Need Assistance?
 We’re Here to Help